gramineproject/gramine/CONTRIBUTING.rst

 Branch Names
 ------------

-For work in progress (for team members), please use your name/userid as a |nbsp| prefix in the branch name.
+For work in progress (for team members), please use your name/userid as a prefix in the branch name.
 For example, if user ``jane`` is adding feature ``foo``, the branch should be named: ``jane/foo``.

-For new contributors, the branch will likely be on a |nbsp| fork of the repository.
+For new contributors, the branch will likely be on a fork of the repository.

-Otherwise, branches without this prefix should only be created for a |nbsp| specific purpose, as approved by the maintainers.
+Otherwise, branches without this prefix should only be created for a specific purpose, as approved by the maintainers.

 Pull Requests
 -------------

 The primary mechanism for submitting code changes is with a pull request (PR).

-In general, a |nbsp| PR should:
+In general, a PR should:

 #.
 Address a single problem.
 #.
 Clearly explain the problem and solution in the PR and commit messages, using